shionte/Shionte/README.md

 ---

-*Made for Shio — lean, practical, and a bit shady.*
+*Made for Shio — beginner-friendly, practical, and a bit shady.*